SpencerAWill/MultidimensionalArray/README.md

 //assume we now fill all 27 elements a -> z then '!' as the 27th element

-var start = new int[] { 0, 1, 1 }; //this puts us in the central element of the top of the cube var end = new int[] { 2, 2, 0 };
-var priorities = new int[] { 1, 2, 0 }; //each element must be unique
+var start = new int[] { 0, 1, 1 }; //this puts us in the central element of the top of the cube var end = new int[] { 2, 2, 0 }; //end will be the bottom right of the front of the cube var priorities = new int[] { 1, 2, 0 }; //each element must be unique

 //It is beneficial to visualize this array as a cube of side length 3.
-//It is also beneficial to visualize the origin  [0, 0, 0] of the cube as the front top left of the cube, with dimension 0 extending down, dimension 1 extending right, and dimension 2 extending into the page.
+//It is also beneficial to visualize the origin  [0, 0, 0] of the cube as the front top left of the cube,
+//  with dimension 0 extending down, dimension 1 extending right, and dimension 2 extending into the page.
+//With higher dimensions (n>3), a visual representation will be difficult to grasp.
 /*
  *         2
  *        /